forcedotcom/Salesforce-CDP-jdbc/README.md

 https://extensiongallery.tableau.com/connectors/270

-Alternatively, if you want to use key pair authentication instead of username and password, please follow the below steps to generate a key pair and configure public certificate with your connected app.
+Alternatively, if you want to use key pair authentication instead of username and password, please follow the below steps to generate a key pair and configure certificate with your connected app.

-### Create a Private Public Key Pair and a Public Digital Certificate
+### Create a Private Public Key Pair and a Digital x509 Certificate
 Open terminal and change directories to any folder and run the following commands:

 #### 1. Create a private public key pair